Things landlords cannot do in Minnesota

 • Understanding the specifics of these tenant protections helps prevent unlawful treatment and empowers individuals in their residential agreements.

-Understanding Tenant Rights and Landlord Restrictions in Minnesota
+Understanding tenant rights and landlord restrictions in Minnesota

-Key Statutes and Minnesota Attorney General's Guidance
+Key statutes and Minnesota Attorney General's guidance

-Prohibited Actions by Landlords in the Leasing Process
+Prohibited actions by landlords in the leasing process

 An important benchmark in Minnesota's leasing process is the prohibition of exorbitant application and pre-lease fees.
 These fees must be justifiable and within reason to avoid placing an undue financial burden on prospective tenants.
-Landlords must also adhere to regulations dictating lease compliance with state laws to ensure that the terms of the lease are fair and enforceable.
+Landlords must also adhere to regulations requiring lease compliance with state laws to ensure that the terms of the lease are fair and enforceable.

 • Tenants in Minnesota have the right to occupy premises that meet a reasonable standard of habitability, unhindered by landlord neglect or misconduct.